 As our climate changes, so do threats from flooding to where we live, work and run essential services.
-Groundwater flooding has been the least understood risk – until now.
+Groundwater flooding has been always been a struggle to predict, but with GWFlood forecasting, many people are starting to learn more about the risks and take action.
 We have launched GWFlood to help you plan and take action to safeguard property and ensure continuity of essential services.

 Combining 50 years of borehole data, hydrogeological expertise and live telemetry feeds, our unique modelling tracks actual borehole levels, weather forecasts and maps risk predictions up to 90 days in advance.

 For more information on our unique GWFlood contact us today.

 We update our forecast every working day.
 This is sufficient when there are no imminent groundwater flooding incidents.
 If incidents are likely, or are occurring then we increase the service to daily, then twice daily.
 A weekly synopsis of the outlook for groundwater flooding is prepared by our experienced hydrogeologists in support of the daily forecasts.